 Some brides are in fact much more comfortable doing their own makeup for the wedding day.
 After all, you know what you like best, and makeup applications can be expensive.
 However, a professional makeup artist not only has training in advanced makeup techniques, but they also use high-quality products that you may not have in your own makeup collection.
 Plus, having your makeup done is an opportune time to relax and enjoy being the bride.

 Professional makeup services are no doubt expensive.
-If you want to treat your bridesmaids to a professional service, then inquire on pricing and choose an artist that they will love.
+If you want to treat your bridesmaids to a professional service, then inquire about pricing and choose an artist that they will love.
 However, most of the wedding day photos will be with you and your fiance.
 Your makeup is the most important, so do not despair if you can’t afford to include everyone.

-Some brides love the light feel of airbrush, while others feel no different.
+Some brides love the light feel of the airbrush, while others feel no different.
 Airbrush oftentimes has a more even finish and has stronger resistance to tears and sweat.
-However, a skilled makeup artist can provide a flawless finish with either traditional or airbrush foundation.
+However, a skilled makeup artist can provide a flawless finish with either a traditional or airbrush foundation.
 The only way to determine this for yourself is in the trial.
 Try the airbrush and see if it’s more comfortable for you than traditional makeup.

 Let's do this!